-Hyundai IONIQ 5 EV Expected Price in India and Availability
+Hyundai IONIQ 5 EV Price in India and Availability

-The expected price range for this highly praised electric vehicle in India is between Rs 40 lakh and Rs 50 lakh.
-Due to the top-notch features of the hatchback, this pricing is really competitive and will likely be well received by the general customer.
+The Hyundai IONIQ 5 has been announced in India at an ex-showroom price of Rs 45.95 lakhs for the first 500 customers.
+The price range for this highly praised electric vehicle in India is between Rs 40 lakh and Rs 50 lakh.
+Due to the top-notch features of the hatchback, this pricing is competitive and will likely be well received by the general customer.

-Hyundai will introduce the Ioniq 5 in India during the January 2023 Auto Expo.
-The automaker has said that reservations for the nation’s next flagship model will formally open on December 20, 2022.
+Hyundai introduced the Ioniq 5 in India during the January 2023 Auto Expo.
 The Hyundai IONIQ 5 EV is a sibling of the Kia EV6, which is already available in India.
 Hyundai will domestically construct the Ioniq 5 in contrast to the Kia EV6, which is entirely imported.

 |Driving Range||Charging Time||Fuel Type||Motor Power||Battery capacity|